rohitpagote/Prometheus-Certified-Associate-PCA/05-prometheus-installation.md

 ```bash
 useradd --no-create-home --shell /bin/false prometheus
 ```
-As we do not need `prometheus` user to login and have home directory
+- As we do not need `prometheus` user to login and have home directory.

 2. Create needed directories.
 ```bash